FrickHazard/Homework/Algorithm Design Manual/Chapter 5.md

 **5.11**

-The war story of Section **5.4** (page **158**) describes an algorithm for constructing the dual graph of the triangulation effciently, although it does not guarantee linear time.
+The war story of Section **5.4** (page **158**) describes an algorithm for constructing the dual graph of the triangulation efficiently, although it does not guarantee linear time.
 Give a worst-case linear algorithm for the problem.

 Create a adjacency data structure where every item in the array is a triangle edge(a pair of two indices).
 Then in each array we store a linked list of the indices of triangles that have a matching edge.
 The first step is constructing an array from triangle edges.
 There are a few ways to do this as we need every pair of indices to map in constant time to a position in an array bounded by the number unique edges of the triangles (max size equal to 3 * count of triangles).
 The options are using a hashtable, an $O(n^2)$ 2 dimensional array, or by a pre pass with $O(n)$ counters.
 Next we pass over the triangles accessing the head of the linked list for each edge in constant time and append the triangle to the end of the linked list.
 This is our desired data structure.